turingschool/front-end-curriculum/lessons/module-3/starting-up-redux.md

 `touch src/containers/AddTodoFormContainer.js`

-In psuedo-code, what we need to do is:
+In pseudo-code, what we need to do is:

 ```
 Import the 'connect' method from redux